GEOLYTIX/xyz/eleventy/workspace/locations/infoj.md

 `"class": "<class name>"`

 Property `"class"` applies CSS class to the entry which can be used for custom styling of the entry.
+Class CSS can be included in CSS stylesheets and document templates.